Hager Group: Corporate culture

 6% of sales are invested in research and development.
 In 2019, the company filed around 3,000 patents.
 The group employs around 800 people in research and development, which mainly focuses on electromobility, intelligent building technology (for smart homes) and energy efficiency.

+Sustainability

+In November 2024, Hager Group obtained EcoVadis Platinum certification with a score of 83/100.

+Sponsorship

-Between October 2010 and June 2014, Hager Group sponsored football club 1.
-FC Saarbrücken, with a focus on promoting young talent.
-Since 2017, the group has been supporting the French football club Racing Club Strasbourg Alsace.
-This sponsorship lasts for three years.
+From October 2010 to June 2014, Hager Group sponsored football club 1.
+FC Saarbrücken.
+In 2015 the football club sued Hager for missing sponsor payments.
+Hager argued that as the club was demoted to the third division, the sponsor contract was no longer valid.
+The two parties settled out of court for half of the total paymetn, 150.000 euro.
+In 2017, the group became the main partner of Racing Club de Strasbourg Alsace, under a three-year sponsorship agreement.